amoutonbrady/solid-heroicons/README.md

 You can import the `Icon` component helper from `@amoutonbrady/solid-heroicons`.
 This is just a SVGElement wrapper.

+By default the `fill` attribute of the SVG is set to `currentColor` which means you can give any color you want to the SVG by setting the css `color` attribute on SVG or any parent higher.

 ```tsx
 import { render } from 'solid-js/dom'
 import { Icon } from '@amoutonbrady/solid-heroicons';